Last updated on August 31st, 2022 at 09:27 am

 If you feel like a veggie-style vegan burger, you could try my Crispy Quinoa Cauliflower Burger recipe, my Vegan Portobello Mushroom Burger with Wasabi Sprouts or my Vegan Kimchi Crispy Mushroom Burgers.
-They are all really delicious.

 Ingredients & Substitutions